mscbruno/pyACT/README.md

 The library requirements are specified in the first lines of the code.
 The file ACT_Mech_main is the main executable, and uses the functions defined in pyMechACT.
 An input file is required, containing the experimental information examplified in the file TiO2.csv.

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.